 - 1. When the financing payment of the impaired customer has improved with the principal or profit or both, of its facilities with the Bank being past due less than 90 days or 3 months. - 2.
-Where the customer exhibits weakness(es) that render it to be classified as impaired, even though the financing is past-due less than 90 days or 3 months, such customers may be reclassified as non-impaired status when these weaknesses have been subsequently addressed or resolved. - 3.
-Where the customer has been individually assessed as impaired due to either any one MSTs, both AST 1 and AST 4, or any three ASTs and above, the customer may be reclassified as non-impaired status when these triggers have since been addressed and resolved totally, or with only one AST - 4.
+Where the customer exhibits weakness(es) that render it to be classified as impaired, even though the financing is past-due less than 90 days or 3 months, such customers may be reclassified as non-impaired status when these weaknesses have been subsequently addressed or resolved. - Where the customer has been individually assessed as impaired due to either any one MSTs, both AST 1 and AST 4, or any three and above, the customer may be reclassified as non-impaired status when these triggers have since been addressed and resolved. - 4.
 When the customer's share margin account no longer meet the impairment criteria above.